sanari67/TutorialDropPack/DEPLOYMENT.md

 npm install
 npm run build
 npm run serve

-# For DropPack
-cd DropPack
-npm install
-npm run build
-npm run serve
 ```

-The applications will be available at `http://localhost:3000` and `http://localhost:5000` respectively.
+The application will be available at `http://localhost:3000`.